IMPORTANT PROJECT INFORMATION

 It is hoped that you may benefit from the study on a personal level by having the opportunity to tell your story.
 This has been shown to have a positive impact on wellbeing and mental health.
-If you take part in the interview-based research, you will have the opportunity to feedback on the research process and will be invited to review the written record of your interview as part of the ongoing process of telling your story.
 Broadly speaking, taking part in this research will help to build greater awareness about any potential forms of difficulties or harm that recipients experience.

 Taking part in this study is not expected to cause any discomfort or distress, but if such feelings do arise as a consequence of taking part, you can access information on support or advice here.

 If you have any further questions, please feel free to direct any queries via the Contact Box, found here, or you can email SpermDonationProject@leedsbeckett.ac.uk

 HOW WILL THE INFORMATION PROVIDED TO THE WEBSITE BE USED?

 The contributions to this website may be used as part of a PhD thesis or subsequent ongoing research undertaken at Leeds Beckett University.
 This may include the use of anonymized quotations taken from website posts.
 The website has no fixed end date, but a statement will be placed on the website one month before the website is closed so that users are aware of it in advance.
 The people who might read the thesis in an official capacity are the project supervisors, other members of the psychology staff and external examiners.
 Additionally, the information may be published in academic journals, presented at academic conferences, or used for teaching purposes.
 Although the information may be used for these purposes, you will not be identifiable in any way through these activities.
 The website will not ask you for any personal information and posts will be moderated to remove any personal or identifying information about the contributor or a third party.